KRIOS: A new basis-expansion $N$-body code for collisional stellar dynamics

-Secondly, we were able to reproduce the radial-orbit instability, a property of sufficiently radially anisotropic Plummer spheres.
+Firstly, we were able to reproduce the radial-orbit instability, a collisionless property of sufficiently radially anisotropic Plummer spheres.
 This instability quickly deforms the Plummer sphere into a triaxial cluster, which requires to break spherical symmetry.
-Therefore, such a reproduction is an excellent confirmation of our SCF usage. \krios\ was able to reproduce both the initial linear growth regime measured in $N$-body simulations, \texttt{EXP} \citep{EXP2022} runs, and linear response theory \citep{Petersen2024}.
+Therefore, such a reproduction is an excellent confirmation of our SCF usage. \krios\ in its collisionless form was able to reproduce both the initial linear growth regime measured in $N$-body simulations, \texttt{EXP} \citep{EXP2022} runs, and linear response theory \citep{Petersen2024}.
 It also resolved the nonlinear regime following linear growth -- including amplitude saturation and slow oscillatory decay.